wendyverdonk93/docs/content/integrations/plugins/magento2/faq/payment-fee-surcharges.md

 However, an external package of [Fooman](https://store.fooman.co.nz/extensions/magento2) is available.
 This allows you to still add a payment fee or surcharge within the desired payment method.

+Please keep in mind that it is not possible to refund orders that contain a Fooman Surcharge, because the Fooman plugin has an issue with partial refunds, causing wrong amounts to be refunded at MultiSafepay.

 >_Do mind that because an external module has to be installed, our Integration Team's help will be limited_.

 Of course, we do our best to support and assist as best as possible, but we investigate or reproduce on the core of a plugin.
 Therefore, we do not guarantee a perfect compatibility when installing an external package.